 - Get Golden Visa: Who We Are And What We Do

 Relevant Investment Options of Portugal Golden Visa

 The investors may choose to invest in Portuguese property of at least €500,000.
 They may want to invest as an individual or as a joint legal entity.
-If the property is in a “low-density area”, minimum requirement gets reduced to €400,000.
+If the property is in a “low-density area”, the minimum requirement gets reduced to €400,000.

 Real Estate and Rehabilitation

 Investors may choose to invest in Portugal property that requires rehabilitation and restoration.
 In this case, the minimum requirement decreases to €350,000.
 The property either has to be built more than 30 years ago or has to be located in a designated area of urban rehabilitation.
-If the property is in a “low-density area”, minimum requirement gets reduced to €280,000.
+If the property is in a “low-density area”, the minimum requirement gets further reduced to €280,000.